 For that, we will first create a table with the possible delimiters.
 Depending on your project you can add or remove some delimiters from the table:

-$delimiters = array(';' => 0,',' => 0,"\t" => 0,"|" => 0);
+// List of delimiters that we will check for $delimiters = array(';' => 0,',' => 0,"\t" => 0,"|" => 0);

 Note: If you already know which delimiter is used in your files, this step is useless.